The Double Your Sustainability Blog

 Header image for an article about the next steps to take when your EcoVadis score is lower than expected, featuring the title text next to a yellow question mark icon.

-Updated: July 6, 2026
+Updated: July 9, 2026

-• Check whether a factual error may have affected the assessment and whether you are still inside the two-business-day review window.
+• Check whether a factual error may have affected the assessment and whether you are still inside the two-business-day pre-publication review window.

 • Review rejected or uncredited evidence before assuming the score is wrong.

 • Use Scorecard Inquiry for specific clarification questions about methodology, a document, or an answer.
+General score-change requests and new documents after publication need a different route.

 About 'The Answer' Series